Cadecraft/dotfiles/README.md

 - Folders represent each application/category
 - Filenames are versioned, due to legacy reasons with my old version control system (sorry it looks like that :sob:)

+## Current Dotfiles

+- Configs for Vim, gVim, and Neovim
+- Config for tmux